alleyinteractive/create-wordpress-plugin/README.md

 happen when running development or production builds.

 Run `composer test` to run tests against PHPUnit and the PHP code in the plugin.

+### The `entries` directory and entry points
+All directories created in the `entries` directory can serve as entry points and will be compiled with [@wordpress/scripts](https://github.com/WordPress/gutenberg/blob/trunk/packages/scripts/README.md#scripts) into the `build` directory with an accompanied `index.asset.php` asset map.

+#### Enqueuing Entry Points

+You can also include an `index.php` file in the entry point directory for enqueueing or registering a script.
+This file will then be moved to the build directory and will be auto-loaded with the `load_scripts()` function in the `functions.php` file.
+Alternatively, if a script is to be enqueued elsewhere there are helper functions in the `src/assets.php` file for getting the assets.

+### Scaffold a block with `create-block`

+Use the `create-block` command to create custom blocks with [`@wordpress/create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) and follow the prompts to generate all the block assets in the `blocks/` directory.
+Block registration, script creation, etc will be scaffolded from the `bin/create-block/templates/block/` templates.
+Run `npm run build` to compile and build the custom block.
+Blocks are enqueued using the `load_scripts()` function in `src/assets.php`.

 ### Updating WP Dependencies